-Due to its large victim population, existence of victim associations, varieties in redress policies and the complex context which allows for tracing the role of international and domestic factors, Bosnia and Herzegovina is a suitable case to study the puzzle of varied redress policies.
-The complexity of the conflict between Bosniaks (Bosnian Muslims), Croats and Serbs between 1992-5 resulted in a great dissonance of victimhood and victims' rights.
-Questions about responsibility, who is a victim, and how large the population is became a particularly sensitive topic, exacerbating ethno-national divisions immediately after the war (Jansen 2007; Armakolas and Maksimovic 2013; Mihajlovic-Trbovc 2014).
+Due to its large victim population, the existence of victim associations, variety in redress policies and the complex context which allows for tracing the role of international and domestic factors, Bosnia and Herzegovina is a suitable case to study the puzzle of varied redress policies.
+The complexity of the conflict between Bosniaks (Bosnian Muslims), Croats and Serbs between 1992-5 resulted in a great dissonance between victimhood and victims' rights.
+Questions about responsibility, who is a victim, and the size of the victim population have become particularly

+Maksimovic 2013; Mihajlovic-Trbovc 2014).
 While refugees and those displaced were included in the peace negotiations in Dayton and peacebuilding efforts, the focus on individuals directly and disproportionately affected by war came only later through national and subnational interventions.
-The International Criminal Tribunal for the Former Yugoslavia, ICTY, and national war-crimes prosecutions have dominated transitional justice in Bosnia, but focusing primarily on the perpetrators (for more see Nettelfield 2010).
-Despite these interventions and several local attempts in truth telling (see especially Dragović-Soso 2016), victims/survivors have consistently reported dissatisfaction with transitional justice (cf. Delpla 2014), initially criticizing the role of international actors (Biro et al. 2004; Stover and Weinstein 2004), the 'politicization' of justice and memory (cf. Jouhanneau 2013a) and the steadily growing culture of denial and relativization (Barton Hronešová 2021; Gordy 2013; Obradovic 2013).
-In the past decade and half, though, a critical source of dissatisfaction among victims/survivors has been the lack of direct socioeconomic redress (Delbyck 2016).
+The International Criminal Tribunal for the Former Yugoslavia, ICTY, and national war-crimes prosecutions have dominated transitional justice in Bosnia but focused primarily on the perpetrators (see Nettelfield 2010).
+Despite these interventions and several local attempts in truth-telling (see especially Dragović-Soso 2016), victims/survivors have consistently reported dissatisfaction with transitional justice (cf. Delpla 2014), initially criticizing the role of international actors (Biro et al. 2004; Stover and Weinstein 2004), the 'politicization' of justice and memory (cf. Jouhanneau 2013a) and the steadily growing culture of denial and relativization of war crimes (Barton Hronešová 2021; Gordy 2013; Obradovic 2013).
+In the past decade and a half, though, a critical source of dissatisfaction among victims/survivors has been the lack of direct socio-economic redress (Delbyck 2016).

 Interviewed victims/survivors stressed the need for redress because of the tangible and direct benefits it would bring.
-The slow pace of economic development in Bosnia that, among others, resulted in massive protests in 2014 (Kurtović 2015) and a need for wider socioeconomic reforms (see also Lai 2020).
+The slow pace of economic development in Bosnia resulted in massive protests in 2014 (Kurtović 2015) and a need for wider socio-economic reforms (see also Lai 2020).
 An interviewed respondent sarcastically noted that one cannot worry about reconciliation if feeding one's children is a struggle.
 But redress also functions emotionally as it can provide a sense of societal 'solidarity' (De Greiff 2006) and empathy (Dunn 2012).
 Several respondents reported feelings of humiliation due to the lack of societal empathy towards them.
-'You come to an institution and show a certificate that you were in a prison camp during the war, and they humiliate you and make you feel like nothing', a victim of torture noted.
-As redress contains a legal recognition of harms/wrongdoing, it can imply responsibility as well as wider solidarity.
-This is particularly the case for those victimized by specific crimes that are disputed or denied by the victimizers, for marginalized ethnic groups, and for those living in poor regions.
-Recognition, that is the official rendition of the victim status through a law, is a 'starting point' for justice, as a respondent noted, echoing others I consulted.
+'You come to an institution and show a certificate that you were in a prison camp during the war, and they humiliate you and make you feel like nothing,' a victim of torture noted.
+As redress contains a legal recognition of harms/wrongdoing, it can imply responsibility as well as broader solidarity.
+This is particularly the case for those victimized by specific crimes that are disputed or denied by the victimizers, for marginalized groups, and for those living in poverty.
+Recognition, that is the official rendition of the victim status through a domestic law, to some represents a 'starting point' for justice, as a respondent noted.
 This is also why redress has become such a sought-after transitional justice measure in Bosnian recent history.